satriyobud/Open360/README.md

 # 360-Degree Feedback Application

-A comprehensive web-based 360-degree feedback system built with React, Node.js, and SQLite.
+A comprehensive web-based 360-degree feedback system built with React, Node.js, and MySQL.
 This application allows organizations to conduct multi-source feedback reviews where employees can provide feedback on their colleagues, managers, and themselves.

 ## ⚡ Quick Start